EmmaTheMartian/Packboiler/README.md

 See the [template spec](./spec/template.md) for detailed information.

+You can also reference one of the existing templates in the `templates` folder.

 ## Making a Template

 Making templates is quite easy, though first you'll want to know some terminology: